Is the world made of loops?

 \section{The Aharonov-Bohm effect}

-A wavefunction is split into two, and these, having enclosed a (simply-connected) region $\omega$ containing a solenoid, are made to interfere on a screen.
+A few sentences about the Aharonov-Bohm effect: A wavefunction is split into two, and these, having enclosed a (simply-connected) region $\omega$ containing a solenoid, are made to interfere on a screen.
 The enclosing wavefunction is sensitive to any enclosed electromagnetism inasmuch as the electromagnetic potential $A$ contributes a phase

 to (the wavefunction along) the boundary $\partial\omega\equiv\sigma_0$ and hence to the interference pattern on the screen.
 The electromagnetism on $\omega$ is related to the circulation around the boundary by Stokes's theorem